Other Connectivity projects

 Horsham’s fixed-wireless service covers all of Horsham including the CBD, Horsham enterprise park, aerodrome and freight terminal.

 Free WiFi services

-Free WiFi services have been delivered in partnership with industry and local councils in Ballarat, Bendigo, Melbourne CBD and Shepparton.
-Work is underway to connect free WiFi services to Geelong, Ararat and Latrobe soon.
+Free public wifi services have been delivered in partnership with industry and local councils in Ballarat, Bendigo, Melbourne CBD and Shepparton.
+Work is underway to connect free public wifi services in Ararat, Geelong and the Latrobe Valley.